TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/lab.md

 | --- | --- |
 |<br> |<br> |

 2) Remember the Tic-Tac-Toe game we started to create last week?
-We are going to keep implementing the game.
+We are going to keep implementing the game using a while loop.

 * Allow users to keep playing (max 9 times).
 * Use variables to decide whose turn it is, and greet them as Xs or Os.